Proven Guide: How Women Entrepreneurs Can Find a Co-Founder

 Avoid Mismatch Through Honest Conversations

-Key Skills and Traits to Look for in a Co-Founder
+Key Skills and Traits Women Entrepreneurs Should Look for in a Co-Founder

 18 3